chozandrias76/DnD-WebApp/README.md

 To run:

-1.Clone Repo into your directory
+1. Clone Repo into your directory

-2.Install NPM if you haven't already
+2. Install NPM if you haven't already

-3.Run `npm install` through your terminal in cloned directory to gather all the dependancies outlined in the package.json
+3. Run `npm install` through your terminal in cloned directory to gather all the dependancies outlined in the package.json

-4.Run `webpack-dev-server` to run the built in node server
+4. Run `webpack-dev-server` to run the built in node server

-5.Check out the results running at localhost:8080/public !
+5. Check out the results running at localhost:8080/public !